Michael-Gunnarson/Resume/README.md

 to help solve engineering problems.

 If you find my work compelling, feel free to reach out to me on LinkedIn, https://www.linkedin.com/in/michael-gunnarson-966aa321a/
-I'm currently looking for work near Seattle Washington as a GNC Engineer.
+I'm currently looking for work near Seattle Washington in GNC, Navigation, Flight Dynamics, or even Software Design relating to spacecraft.
 I look forward to hearing from you!

 -Michael Gunnarson